-Early childhood preschool programs are administered by Administration for Integral Child Care and Development (ACUDEN) and the Department of Education has authority over early childhood special education.
-There are seven levels of education in Puerto Rico, and level 1 is nursery school for children under age 4, which is optional and consists of Early Head Start, Head Start and other prekindergarten programs.
-Level 2 is compulsory preschool, also kwon as kindergarten, which is mandatory for 5 year olds.
-It should be noted that Puerto Rico does not have a uniform transition for kindergarten, but this is currently an ongoing activity project of the PDG B-5, in alliance with the Department of Education.
+Early childhood preschool programs are administered by the Administration for Integral Child Care and Development (ACUDEN) and the Department of Education has authority over early childhood special education.
+There are seven levels of education in Puerto Rico, and Level One is nursery school for children under age four, which is optional and consists of Early Head Start, Head Start and other prekindergarten programs.
+Level Two is compulsory preschool, also known as kindergarten, which is mandatory for 5-year-olds.
+It should be noted that Puerto Rico does not have a uniform transition for kindergarten, but was an activity project of the Preschool Development Grant Birth through Five (PDG B-5), in alliance with the Department of Education.

 ACUDEN is responsible for administering Federal Head Start/Early Head Start, child care and PDG B-5.
-The agency guarantees the provision of and access to comprehensive care and development for the neediest children from their early formative stages, and encourages the participation of fathers, mothers, caregivers and relatives of the child in the educational and formative process.
+The agency guarantees the provision of and access to comprehensive care and development for the needlest children from their early formative stages, and encourages the participation of fathers, mothers, caregivers and relatives of the child in the educational and formative process.
+ACUDEN also funds child care service providers and centers.